Quicklinks

 *** In addition to being the temporary location for the Hamilton Town Hall, the house is occupied by the Hamilton Historical Society and the Wenham Museum’s Patton Family Archive.
 Please scroll down for how to contact these organizations.

-In 2012 Joanne Patton (b.1931- d.2023) gifted a 28 acre parcel of land to the Town of Hamilton in the hope of protecting the property for all to enjoy and to provide a place where the community could grow through public engagement and cultural enrichment.
+Joanne Patton (b.1931- d.2023) gifted the parcel of land to the Town of Hamilton in the hope of protecting the property for all to enjoy and to provide a place where the community could grow through public engagement and cultural enrichment.
 With the addition of the new “Joanne Holbrook Patton Pavilion” the Town will not only memorialize a woman who made such a positive impact on the Town, but it will also create a reliable gathering space to bring Joanne’s vision to life.

 Learn more about their organization by visiting www.massculturalcouncil.org